PrincetonACM/princetonacm.github.io/README.md

 # princetonacm.github.io

 The official website for the Princeton University student chapter of the Association for Computing Machinery.
+The website can be found at [princeton.acm.org](https://princeton.acm.org).

 To build the new version of your website, first make sure you have Ruby, Rake (`gem install rake`), and Bundler (`gem install bundler`) installed.
 Then do the following: